hertg/twirl-intellij-fix/README.md

 IntelliJ refactoring and code format.
 Run with '--dry' flag first to see changes.

+Prints diffs of all changes made to stdout.

 positional arguments:
   file        file or directory, defaults to current working dir